Frequently Asked Questions

 2. What crops will be harvested and when?

 Take a look at our Spring, Summer and Fall crop lists to get a general idea of what will be included in the share and when.
 These lists are not guaranteed nor is it exhaustive.
 To get and idea of what flowers and herbs are available each season check out the Pick-Your-Own list.

 Yes!
 We are a USDA Certified Organic Farm.
 We are certified by the Maryland Department of Agriculture.

 4. How do you develop fertility and avoid the "bad bugs"?

-We create fertile ground by "feeding the soil" with composted animal manures, trace minerals and the incorporation of cover crops.
+We create fertile ground by "feeding the soil" with compost, trace minerals, and the incorporation of cover crops.
 We cover many of our young plants with "floating row covers" that keep the bad bugs (particularly flea beetles and cucumber beetles) away from tender young plants, and irrigate our crops with drip tape and sprinklers when necessary.
 With the use of proper crop rotations, we manage to foil many insect pests in their annual search for their preferred food.
-In short, by keeping the plants healthy we reduce the need for natural, plant based sprays allowed under the USDA Organic standards.
+In short, by keeping the plants healthy we reduce the need for natural, plant-based sprays allowed under the USDA Organic standards.
 We do not use synthetic, chemical sprays of any kind.